blazium-engine/blazium-docs/tutorials/3d/global_illumination/reflection_probes.rst

 ReflectionProbe blending
 ------------------------

-To make transitions between reflection sources smoother, Godot supports automatic probe blending:
+To make transitions between reflection sources smoother, Blazium supports automatic probe blending:

 - Up to 4 ReflectionProbes can be blended together at a given location.